-Building Aerobic Capacity Under Sleep Deprivation | Combat Fitness
+Aerobic Capacity Under Sleep Deprivation: What Works

 There is a version of the aerobic training conversation that assumes the athlete gets seven to nine hours of quality sleep, trains at scheduled times, and recovers fully between sessions.
-That version is disconnected from the reality of tactical professions, where sleep deprivation is not an exceptional circumstance, it's a recurring occupational feature.
+That version is disconnected from the reality of tactical professions, where training under sleep deprivation is not an exceptional circumstance, it's a recurring occupational feature.
 Military personnel average well below seven hours of sleep per night across a career.
 Law enforcement officers on rotating shifts experience chronic partial sleep deprivation that accumulates over years.

-The question isn't whether to train under sleep deprivation, it's how to do it in a way that builds and maintains aerobic capacity without compounding the health and performance costs that sleep deprivation already imposes.
+Research reviewed by Fullagar and colleagues (2015) confirms what operators already feel: sleep loss measurably degrades both exercise capacity and the cognitive drive to train.
+So the question isn't whether to train under sleep deprivation, it's how to do it in a way that builds and maintains aerobic capacity without compounding the costs sleep loss already imposes.
 Athletes who want programming specifically designed for these conditions can explore our CF ONE tactical fitness programs.

 What Sleep Deprivation Does to Aerobic Adaptation